Do you know what penguins like to eat for lunch?

 This “blond” Chinstrap Penguin is leucistic.
 It’s not considered albino because there is a bit of patterning on its back.
 Regardless, it’s an incredibly rare sighting.
 Unfortunately, this mutation puts the penguin more at-risk to predators because it stands out among the crowd.

-Fact #22: They can hold their breath a LONG time.
+Fact #22: They can hold their breath for a LONG time.

 Penguins primarily eat fish and krill in the ocean.
 In order to catch their prey, some penguin species have to dive REALLY deep, which means they have to hold their breath for a long time, up to 20 minutes for some!

 Here are a few of the more impressive species: